 The second half was a more balanced affair, with goals at either end and half-chances galore from both sets of players, and a draw was a fair result in the first Ligue 1 game of 2014.

-Pre-match favorites Monaco unquestionably started the stronger of the two sides.
+Pre-match favourites Monaco unquestionably started the stronger of the two sides.
 Moutinho was unlucky not to get his name on the scoresheet with a curled shot from 25 yards, as goalkeeper Geoffrey Jourdren reacted at the last millisecond to beat the shot behind.

-The game fell into a lull as Monaco pressed the hosts but failed to finish off its finely-crafted chances.
+The game fell into a lull as Monaco pressed the hosts but failed to finish off their finely-crafted chances.
 Falcao, in his first Ligue 1 start since November, looked rusty with his finishing as his efforts either sailed over, wide or dribbled harmlessly into the goalkeeper's arms.

-Montpellier was mostly limited to passing around in the middle of the park in the first third of the match, though Cabella was a bright spark as he unsuccessfully called for a penalty in the 34th minute after claiming he was dragged down in the box by Kurzawa.
+Montpellier were mostly limited to passing around in the middle of the park in the first third of the match, though Cabella was a bright spark as he unsuccessfully called for a penalty in the 34th minute after claiming he was dragged down in the box by Kurzawa.

 Cabella then should have put the hosts ahead with half-time lingering, after Eric Abidal played him onside, but the French attacker got the ball tangled in his feet and fumbled the shot, allowing Monaco shot-stopper Danijel Subasic to pounce.